Mizo National Front uprising

 The Mizo National Front uprising (Mizo: Rambuai) was a revolt against the government of India aimed at establishing a sovereign nation state for the Mizo people, which started on 28 February 1966.
 On 1 March 1966, the Mizo National Front (MNF) made a declaration of independence, after launching coordinated attacks on the Government offices and security forces post in different parts of the Mizo district in Assam.
 The government retaliated and recaptured all the places seized by the MNF by 25 March 1966.

-In the initial response of the government operations to suppress the rebellion in 1966, the Indian Air Force carried out airstrikes in Aizawl; this remains the only instance of India carrying out an airstrike in its own civilian territory.
+In the initial response of the government operations to suppress the rebellion in 1966, the Indian Air Force carried out airstrikes in Aizawl; this remains the only instance of the Indian Government carrying out a prolonged airstrike on its own people, in its own civilian territory.
 Counter-insurgency operations continued over the next two decades, although the intensity of the rebellion diminished over time progressively.
 In 1986, the government and the MNF signed the Mizoram Peace Accord, thereby ending the rebellion.